How Much Does an Exterminator Cost? (Average Prices for 20+ Pests)

 Ants can be a nuisance, but they’re also capable of causing serious property damage if they build colonies in your walls.
 Depending on the species of ant, a colony can be a few hundred to tens of thousands strong.

-You can generally expect to get rid of an ant infestation for between $60 and $500, but be warned – a few species can be very prolific and may require fumigation, which can easily run a few thousand dollars.
+You can generally expect to get rid of an ant infestation for between $60 and $500.
+Be warned – a few species can be very prolific and may require fumigation, which can easily run a few thousand dollars.

 Arachnids